Sriharsh11/O-Authify-2.0/README.md

 ## Functions Used

-...

-- **HashPassword** - _ hashes password using bcrypt package before storing in the database _
+- **HashPassword** - Hashes password using bcrypt package before storing in the database.

-- **CheckPasswordHash** - _ checks a plain-text password against a hash and return true if the match is successfull _
+- **CheckPasswordHash** - Checks a plain-text password against a hash and return true if the match is successfull.

-- **AddUsers** - _ handler for /addUser which posts name, email, password as multipart/form-data.
-The form detail is stored as a new entry in the database if none of the fields(name, email, password) are empty _
+- **AddUsers** - Handler for /addUser which posts name, email, password as multipart/form-data.
+The form detail is stored as a new entry in the database if none of the fields(name, email, password) are empty.

-- **AuthenticateUsers** - _ handler for /oauth which posts email and password as multipart/form-data.
+- **AuthenticateUsers** - Handler for /oauth which posts email and password as multipart/form-data.
 The data is checked against existing entries in database using the email.
 If an entry exists, the function generates an access token(JWT) using HS256 algorithm.
-According to this algorithm a shared key is sent along with the access token which known by both the user and the authenticator. _
+According to this algorithm a shared key is sent along with the access token which known by both the user and the authenticator.

-- **HomeAccess** - _ handler for /home which is accessible only if the requesting user sends the proper access token as a request header.
-This token is then decoded and verified using the shared key and the user is granted access if the match is successfull _
+- **HomeAccess** - Handler for /home which is accessible only if the requesting user sends the proper access token as a request header.
+This token is then decoded and verified using the shared key and the user is granted access if the match is successfull.

-...

 <!-- ### Prerequisites